webberLV/lol-valorant-riot-name-changer/README.md

-Here’s the revised README with a concise troubleshooting section added:

----

 # Riot ID Name Changer (LoL & Valorant)

 Uses Riot's Local Client API (LCU).
 Works only if the Riot Client is running and logged in.